summershrimp/obs-ssp/README.md

 obs-ssp
 ==============

-Network A/V in OBS Studio with ZCam SSP Protocol
+Network A/V in OBS Studio with Simple Stream Protocol(SSP).

 ## Features
 - **SSP Source** : receive video and audio from ZCam cameras to OBS.